travelgateX/documentation-site/content/distribution/extranet/tools/_index.md

 +++
 title = "Tools"
 pagetitle = "Tools"
-description = "Tools that will help you manage your Distribution-X loaded data" icon = "fa-wrench" weight = 5 alwaysopen = false
+description = "Tools that will help you manage your Distribution-loaded data" icon = "fa-wrench" weight = 5 alwaysopen = false